iman-msv/Omnichannel-LLMs/README.md

 In this repository, you can find summaries of reviewed articles, Python code that clusters text product reviews from the internet, and a working paper that is still being updated.

 ## Working Paper PDF
-You can see the latest version of the paper in **Working-Paper.pdf**
+You can see the latest version of the paper in **Working Paper.pdf**